 - Cream Biscuits – this is my ultimate favorite!
 Tastes like berries & cream.

 - On Pork Roast

 You can make it in an assortment of different flavors, I’m talking strawberry butter, blueberry butter, mixed berry butter – whatever floats your boat…. or butters your toast in this case.
 You just need your butter & your fresh berries.
 The general rule of thumb is about 1 cup of fresh berries (if using strawberries, please measure them chopped – not whole, big difference) to every 4 sticks of butter.

-I like to free-form mine back into butter stick shapes.
+I free-form mine back into butter stick shapes.
 You can be exact & measure it back out using 1/2 cup for each butter stick.
 Or, you can just guess-ti-mate it like I do.
 Wrap it up in plastic wrap, tinfoil, or wax paper – twisting the ends secure and pop it into your freezer.
-You can leave it in there just until firm if you plan on using it before long – or leave it in there til the night before you’re planning on using it.
+I store my wax paper wrapped berry butter logs inside of freezer safe ziploc bags.

-- 4 sticks of butter, softened
+- 4 sticks of butter softened

 - 1 cup of fresh berries of your choice

-Using a large bowl & mixer – whip together the softened butter & room temperature fresh berries til combined, but careful to not ‘slaughter’ the berries.
+- Using a large bowl & mixer – whip together the softened butter & room temperature fresh berries til combined, but careful to not ‘slaughter’ the berries.
 Divide into equal ‘sticks’.
 Wrap in freezer safe wrap such as tinfoil or wax paper, & twist up ends.
 Freeze until the night before you’re ready to use, or just until firm to use soon.